 I had a week that was so long and tiring.
 I feel like I’ve dragged myself to this finish line.
 I am finally going back home in about an hour and I am going to be with my awesome family and home friends.
 I really can’t wait.

 Okay.
-Here are two parts from my story.
+Here are two parts of my story.
 I hope you all enjoy.

 The Hole is different from other bookstores.
 It’s crowded with so many books, old and new, but it doesn’t feel overwhelming.
 It feels comforting.
 Like being wrapped up in a blanket with a cup of tea on a rainy day.
 Like you’re safe.
 This is my favorite place in all of New York.
 You know what, the world.
 It’s my favorite place in the whole world.
 I am so happy to be working here.